cap-js/docs/cds/cdl.md

 * [automatic translation of expressions in OData annotations](#odata-annotations)

 ::: info Limitations
-Elements that are not available to the compiler such as the OData draft decoration for example can't be used in annotation expressions.
+Elements that are not available to the compiler, for example the OData draft decoration, can't be used in annotation expressions.
 :::

 #### Name resolution